troyan29/HiFramework/readme.md

 ### Author

-This project is maintaned by [Diego Mariani](http://diegomariani.com) under MIT licence

-### Twitter

-Follow the author on Twitter to get updates on HiFramework and PHP - [@hidiegomariani](https://twitter.com/hidiegomariani).
+This project is maintaned by [Diego Mariani](http://diegomariani.com) PHP developer from Italy.
+Follow the author on Twitter to get latest updates on HiFramework - [@hidiegomariani](https://twitter.com/hidiegomariani).

 License